NLeSC/spot/README.md

 ## Zenodo Integration

 - Create a [Zenodo](https://zenodo.org) account.
-The saved enries cannot be removed from Zenodo.
+The saved entries cannot be removed from Zenodo.
 If you are experimenting, you can use [https://sandbox.zenodo.org/](https://sandbox.zenodo.org/).
 - Create a new application token at [this link](https://zenodo.org/account/settings/applications/tokens/new/)
     - Select:
         - deposit:actions